OXID-eSales/graphql-base-module/docs/consuming/AdministrateCustomer.rst

 The Storefront module comes with all queries and mutations to create and maintain a customer account.
     * Customer Registration
-    * Customer account update (password/email change, setting /changing of invoice address , create/remove delivery address)
+    * Customer account data update (password/email change, setting /changing of invoice address , create/remove delivery address)
-    * Password forgotten
+    * Forgotten password recovery
     * Subscribe/unsubscribe for newsletter
     * Contact
     * And of course queries to get information about your own account